-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 Liquidation: Secured creditors will rely on their security and can proceed to foreclose and sell immovable property at auction irrespective of the appointment of a liquidator.

-Any secured creditors that wish to submit proof of debt must surrender their security or value their security and prove for the difference.
+Any secured creditors that wish to submit a proof of debt must:

 Receivership: Secured creditors which have a floating charge debenture in their favour have a leading role in a receivership, as they are the appointors of the receiver, who acts primarily in their interests (and also has a duty of care to guarantors).

-Any realisations made by the receiver will be paid in the order of priority of debts applicable to liquidation proceedings – that is:
+Any realisations made by the receiver will be paid in the following order of priority:

 - expenses of the receivership;